ABC implies that Ramanujan's tau function misses almost all primes: The expected order of

 where Deligne's bound gives $\left\lvert \cos\theta_p \right\rvert \le 1$.
 By the Hecke recurrence, we have

 where $U_r$ is the Chebyshev polynomial of the second kind (for example, see \cite{MasonHandscomb2002}).
 In particular, we have

 The proof of the Sato--Tate Conjecture (see \cite{BarnetLambGeeGeraghty2011}) implies that the angles $\theta_p$ are equidistributed in $[0,\pi]$ with respect to the measure $\frac{2}{\pi}\sin^2\theta\,d\theta$.
-Therefore, for each fixed $m\ge 1$, a positive proportion of primes $p$ satisfy
+Therefore, for each fixed $m\ge 1$, a positive proportion (depending on $m$) of primes $p$ satisfy

 and hence

 Fix $m\ge 1$.
 The condition $|\tau(p^{2m})|\le X$ then corresponds, for a positive proportion of primes $p$, to the range

 By the Prime Number Theorem, the number of such primes is of order